 This bill amends Minnesota Statutes 2024, section 609.52, subdivision 3, to increase the penalties for theft of motor vehicles.
 The new language specifies that individuals convicted of theft involving a motor vehicle will face harsher penalties, including a potential sentence of up to 20 years in prison or a fine of up to $100,000 if the value of the stolen property exceeds $35,000.
-Additionally, the bill introduces new circumstances under which lesser penalties apply, such as theft involving property valued at $5,000 or less, and clarifies the conditions under which these penalties are applicable.
+Additionally, the bill introduces new circumstances under which lesser penalties may apply, such as theft involving property valued at $5,000 or less, with specific conditions outlined for repeat offenders and the nature of the stolen property.

 Statutes affected: